JSH32/Kindred/README.md

-# Example Mod
+# Kindred
-This is an example mod for Kotlin.
+Fabric mod for making communication with your friends easier.